Financial Services Authority: Actions relating to the 2007—2009 credit crisis

 The FSA was held by some observers to be weak and inactive in allowing irresponsible banking to precipitate the credit crunch which commenced in 2007, and which has involved the shrinking of the UK housing market, increasing unemployment (especially in the financial and building sectors), the public acquisition of Northern Rock in mid-February 2008, and the takeover of HBOS by Lloyds TSB.
 On 18 September 2008, the FSA announced a ban on short selling to reduce volatility in difficult markets lasting until 16 January 2009.

 Certainly, the FSA's implementation of capital requirements for banks was lax relative to some other countries.
 For example, it was reported that Australia's Commonwealth Bank is measured as having 7.6% Tier 1 capital under the rules of the Australian Prudential Regulation Authority, but this would be measured as 10.1% if the bank was under the jurisdiction of the FSA.

-In March 2009, Lord Turner published a regulatory review of the global financial crisis.
+In March 2009, Lord Turner published a regulatory review of the 2008 financial crisis.
 The review broadly acknowledges that 'light touch' regulation had failed and that the FSA should concentrate on macroeconomic regulation as well as scrutinising individual companies.
 The review also proposed cross-border regulation of banks.
 There were no further promises to improve consumer protection or to directly intervene against financial institutions who treat their customers badly.
 The review was reportedly met with widespread relief in the city of London where firms had feared a 'revolution' in the way that they would be regulated.